mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 we want to render them differently and don't want users to be able to perform numeric operations like sum and mean on these arrays, and also for stability reasons, because we need to track these pointers and release their allocated GEOSGeometry objects from memory at the appropriate times.
+Currently, this goal is pursued by creating a new block type, the GeometryBlock ('blocks' are the internal building blocks of pandas that hold the data of the different columns).
-This will require some changes to Pandas itself to enable custom block types.
-TODO: get details and github links from Joris.
+This will require some changes to Pandas itself to enable custom block types (see [this issue](https://github.com/pandas-dev/pandas/issues/17144) on the pandas issue tracker).

 Second, data ingestion is still quite slow.
 This relies not on GEOS, but on GDAL/OGR, which is handled in Python today by Fiona.
 Fiona is more optimized